-touch.
-This includes Chi-

-ly cause recessions when and BNP Paribas are especially vulnerable.
+While bank leverage has been materially reined in since the financial crisis, Khoury still thinks it's an issue as financial stress rises.
+And he believes institutions like Credit-Suisse, Deutsche Bank, especially vulnerable.
 He posits the European Central Bank will likely need to guarantee the health of certain banks to avoid larger shocks.